Liquid Cooling for Electric Vehicles

 Contact Us Today for an Advanced Electric Vehicle Cooling Solution

 When it comes to delivering more powerful and efficient EVs, an easily integrated microchannel liquid cooling design from Mikros is an ideal solution.
-We can customize this technology for nearly any topology or power map and add unparalleled, extreme cooling to your EV traction drive or inverter.
+We can customize this technology for nearly any topology or power map and add unparalleled, extreme cooling methods to your EV traction drive or inverter.

 To further explore microchannel liquid cooling for batteries, traction drives and inverters in EVs, reach out to us online or give us a call at (603) 605-8489.